 Since launching in 2014, CrowdStreet has returned an IRR of +17%.
 This is based on the +520 deals that have closed and the 54 that have been fully realized.

 With over $245 million paid back in returns to investors so far ad $2.25 billion raised, CrowdStreet has an incredible trajectory.

 Click here to see updated CrowdStreet returns.

 The fees for individual projects range based on the project.
 CrowdStreet does not charge these investors any fees, however, most of the deal sponsors will include some costs.

 For the CrowdStreet funds, the fee ranges from 0.5 to 2.5%.

 Another important difference is the accredited investor requirement.
-All but 1 of the CrowdStreet investments require you to be an accredited investor, while all of the investment offerings from Fundrise are open to non-accredited investors.
+All but one of the CrowdStreet investments require you to be an accredited investor.
+All of the investment offerings from Fundrise are open to non-accredited investors.

-It is clear that CrowdStreet is going after an entirely different market of investors.
-Fundrise is looking to work with your average everyday investor who has a few thousand dollars to invest.
+It is clear that CrowdStreet is going after an entirely different group of investors.
+The Crowdstreet platform aims at higher net worth investors.
+Fundrise aims to work with the everyday investor who has a few thousand dollars to invest.

 In some instances, the fees may be lower for CrowdStreet but not in all cases.
 That is because the fees for the funds range from 0.5% to 2.5%.
-Fundrise charges a 1% annual investment management fee.
+Fundrise charges a flat 1% fee for annual investment management.